 Ron D. Munkley was appointed as a Director in October 2011 and to the position of Lead Director in March 2017.
 He retired in 2009 as vice chair and Head of the Power and Utility Business of CIBC World Markets where he had acted as advisor on most Canadian utility and independent power transactions since joining CIBC World Markets in 1998.
 Mr. Munkley was named as a top Global Investment Banker by Brendan Wood International in 2008/9.
-Prior to 1998, Mr. Munkley was employed at Enbridge Consumers Gas for 27 years, culminating as Chair, President and Chief Executive Officer.
-He led Consumers Gas through deregulation and restructuring in the 1990s. .
+Prior to 1998, Mr. Munkley was employed at Enbridge Consumers Gas for 27 years, culminating as chair, president and chief executive officer.
+He led Consumers Gas through deregulation and restructuring in the 1990s.
 In 2018, Mr. Munkley retired as a Director of Fortis Inc., where he was chair of the Governance Committee, and as Lead Director of Greystone Capital Management Inc. He holds a B.Sc.
 Hons.
 (Eng.) from Queens University and PDO certification from the Canadian Securities Institute.

 Paul R. Raboud was the Vice Chair of Bird Construction Inc. until his retirement from that position on March 3, 2017.
 Mr. Raboud was appointed as a Director in September 2008.
 He obtained a Bachelor of Science in Civil Engineering from the University of Alberta where he was awarded the gold medal in civil engineering.
-He earned a Master's of Science in Civil Engineering from the University of Washington and an MBA from the University of Alberta.
+He earned a Masters of Science in Civil Engineering from the University of Washington and an MBA from the University of Alberta.
 He is a registered Professional Engineer with the Association of Professional Engineers of Ontario.
 Mr. Raboud joined Bird in 1984 in the Toronto office.
 He progressed through Bird as a field engineer, estimator, project manager and assistant district manager.
 In 1990, he was appointed manager of the Vancouver District, and in 2000, returned to the corporate office in Toronto as Executive Vice President.
 He was appointed President and Chief Operating Officer in March 2006 and appointed Chief Executive Officer in September 2008.
-In June 2010, Mr. Raboud stepped down from his position as Chief Executive Officer into the role of Vice Chair of the Company.
-Mr. Raboud is the Past Chair of the Ontario General Contractors Association and is a director of Revera Inc. and Stephenson's Holdings Inc.
+In June 2010, Mr. Raboud is the Past Chair of the Ontario General Contractors Association and is a Director of Revera Inc. and Stephenson's Holdings Inc.

-Gilles G. Royer is Executive Vice President - Industrial of Bird Construction Inc., based in the Edmonton office.
+Gilles G. Royer is Chief Operating Officer of Bird Construction Inc., based in the Edmonton office.
 Mr. Royer joined Bird as a project coordinator through the Company's Civil Engineering Co-op Program in the Edmonton District in 1991.
 After graduating with a Bachelor of Science in Civil Engineering from the University of Alberta, Mr. Royer accepted employment at Bird on a full-time basis as project coordinator.
 He assumed progressively more responsible roles within the Company on various industrial projects and in early-2008, was promoted to Assistant District Manager.
-In 2009, he was appointed to the position of Edmonton District Manager; in January 2011, he was appointed as Vice President and Edmonton District Manager; effective January 1, 2012, he was appointed Senior Vice President; and in January 2015, he was appointed Executive Vice President, Industrial.
+In 2009, he was appointed to the position of Edmonton District Manager; in January 2011, he was appointed as Vice President and Edmonton District Manager; effective January 1, 2012, he was appointed Senior Vice President, in January 2015, he was appointed Executive Vice President, Industrial; and on August 11, 2020 he was appointed Chief Operating Officer.